kristinemlarson/gnssrefl/README.md

 RINEX files into $REFL_CODE/YYYY/rinex/ssss where YYYY is the year and ssss is the four character station name.
 The advantage of doing this is that your RINEX files will not be deleted.

+NMEA formats can be translated to SNR using <code>nmea2snr</code>.
+Inputs are similar to <code>rinex2snr</code>: 4char station name, year, and day of year NMEA files are assumed to be stored as:

+$REFL_CODE + /nmea/ABCD/2021/ABCD0030.21.A

+for station ABCD in year 2021 and day of year 3.
+NMEA files may be gzipped.

 <HR>